Calauag: Local government

 The mayor for the 2022-2025 term is Rosalina O. Visorde.
 Leah Dela Cruz is the town's incumbent vice mayor.
 Under the 1987 Constitution, the mayor is restricted to three consecutive terms with three years per term, although a mayor can be elected again after an interruption of term.
 The mayor has the direct control of the departments while the Municipal Administrator is indirectly in charge of all departments of the Municipal Government while the Vice Mayor is in charge of the Sangguniang Bayan (Municipal Council) which consists of seven Councilors and one Municipal Sangguniang Kabataan/SK (Youth Council) Chairman and one President of Liga ng mga Barangay (Barangay League) which are elected every three years and Municipal Administrator is appointed by the seating municipal mayor.

 Congressional and provincial legislators

-In the 19th Congress of the House of Representatives, Calauag is Represented by Keith Micah Tan of the 4th Congressional District of Quezon.
-The former disputed nine barangays are under Camarines Norte's 1st congressional district, Represented by Josefina "Josie" B. Tallado.
+In the 20th Congress of House of Representatives, Calauag is represented by Keith Micah Tan under the 4th Congressional District of Quezon.

-In the Provincial Board, Calauag, together with the other municipalities of 4th District of Quezon is represented by three elected board members for the term of 2022 to 2025: Roderick "Derick" Magbuhos of Atimonan, Harold Butardo of Guinayangan and Isaias Ubana II of Lopez, and are members of ruling Nationalist People's Coalition (NPC).
-Provincial Councilors' League also has a seat in the Provincial Board, represented by Angelo "Ola" Eduarte, also of NPC which hails from Calauag.
+In the Provincial Board, Calauag, together with the other municipalities of 4th District of Quezon is represented by three elected board members, including Calauag native Angelo "Ola" Eduarte.